Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I converted the image to HLS color spaces and used the S Channel, with a min threshold of 170 and a max threshold of 255.
-This did a fairly good job of identifying both the white and yellow lane lines.
+I converted the image to HLS, LUV, Lab color spaces and applied threshold separately on their `s_channel`, `l_channel`, `b_channel`.
+Beside, I calculated and used threshold on the x_orientated sobel of `s_channel`.

-Beside, I calculated the x_orientated, y_orientated, magnitude, direction of sobel.
-With different thresholds, it also did a good job.

-Then I used a combination of HLS and sobel thresholds to generate a binary image.

-Here's an example of my output for this step.
+Then I combined them to generate a binary image.
+Here's an example of my output for this step:

 ![alt text][image3]